**Updated January 21, 2022

 But once you get those kids doing chores for you, especially if you loosen up on the controls, you won’t ever want to go back.

-They’ll gain life skills and you’ll gain some freedom.
+They’ll gain important life skills, including negotiating skills to trade chores with others, and you’ll gain some freedom.

-Chores can be divided into zones like a bathroom or kitchen.
-They can be split up by types like dusting or windows.
+Chores can be divided into zones like bathroom, laundry room, or kitchen.
+They can be split up into types like dusting or windows.
 Sometimes it takes trial and error to see what works for your family.

-An added benefit once you get them cleaning is they are more likely to be better about cleaning up after themselves.
+An added benefit once you get them used to cleaning, they are more likely to be better about picking up after themselves.
+Especially keeping their own room clean.

-Toothpaste splatter and dishes with caked on food are so much more obvious when the person cleaning has to take care of it.
+Toothpaste splatter on the bathroom sink and dishes with caked-on food is so much more obvious when the person cleaning has to take care of it.

 Boys will realize how much they are peeing everywhere.

 It’s not an overnight change and of course, they will often blame the other kids for the messes.
-But it does begin to turn around if you still with it.
+But it does begin to turn around if you stick with it.

-Making it easy for them with handy cleaning wipes or kits that can be carried from room to room help too.
+Making it easier for them with handy cleaning wipes or kits that can be carried from room to room helps too.

 By the time I was 13 I was doing my own laundry.
 That fateful day came when I complained about a pair of jeans I wanted to wear that was still in the hamper.